Saint Elizabeths Hospital East and West Cemeteries: History

 When the West cemetery was considered full by 1873 with a little over 0.7 acres and about 600 graves, plans were drawn up for an East cemetery.
-The East cemetery grew over the following 120 years into a nine-acre cemetery, with more than five thousand total burials; over 2,050 military and over 3,000 civilian.
+The latter grew over the following 120 years into a nine-acre cemetery, with more than 5,000 total burials: over 2,050 military and over 3,000 civilian.

-In 2016, a new headstone was added to recognize Medal of Honor recipient Joseph B. Noil, buried in 1882, whose previous headstone has misspelled his surname as Noel and had no acknowledgement of his award.
+In 2016, a new headstone was added to recognize Medal of Honor recipient Joseph B. Noil, buried in 1882, whose previous headstone had misspelled his surname as Noel and had no acknowledgement of his award.